Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Introduction

 \paragraph{Related work.} Theoretical optimization for deep learning is a vast field that is still riddled with open questions.
 Many existing results characterize the existence or absence of ``bad'' critical points that are local minima or saddle points \cite{Yun2018, Yun2019a, Zhou2018b, Venturi2019a, Ding2019}.
 Other works study the convergence to these stationary points \cite{Arora2019, Jin2019, Zhang2022b}.
 For both line of results, the situation can be reasonably well-characterized with linear activations, which is therefore the focus of many existing works \cite{Yun2018, Arora2019}.
 In the non-linear case, the existence of local minima is almost always guaranteed \cite{Yun2019a, Ding2019}.
 In the specific case of GNNs, the authors in \cite{Xu2021} proves global convergence of \emph{linear} GNNs and study the effect of skip connections on convergence rates, while \cite{Du2019} study the convergence of Graph Neural Tangent Kernels, which corresponds to infinitely-wide GNNs.
 Note that in general, these works \emph{adapt} existing results from MLPs to GNNs, while in contrast, the results and intuitions presented in this paper \emph{are specific to GNNs}, and do \emph{not} apply to MLPs (see Thm.~\ref{thm:stationary} and Prop.~\ref{prop:mlp}).
 Overall, optimization for GNNs remains a relatively under-explored topic from a theoretical point of view \cite{Morris2024}.

 As mentioned above, oversmoothing is a long-standing problem in GNNs \cite{Li2018b, Oono2020}, see \cite{Rusch2023} for a survey.
-Typical strategies to mitigate it include variants of skip connections \cite{Li2021c, Pei2024} or normalization \cite{Zhao2019a}.
-On the theoretical side, various measures of diversity of node representations have been proven to converge exponentially fast to zero \cite{Oono2020, Rusch2023}, see Thm.~\ref{thm:forward}.
-On the other hand, depth is also provably useful for GNNs \cite{Keriven2022a, Loukas2019b}.
+Typical strategies to mitigate it include variants of skip connections \cite{Li2021c, Pei2024, Chen2025over} or normalization \cite{Zhao2019a}.
+On the theoretical side, various measures of diversity of node representations have been proven to converge exponentially fast to zero \cite{Oono2020, Wu2023} under some hypotheses, including in the attentional case \cite{Wu2023}.
+Skip connections have only recently been proven to indeed theoretically mitigate oversmoothing \cite{Chen2025over}.
+On the other hand, depth is also provably useful for GNNs \cite{Loukas2019b, Keriven2022a}.
 Modern approaches to oversmoothing also relate it to \emph{over-squashing} \cite{Fesser2023, Arroyo2025}, where deep GNNs may lose information about distant neighborhoods if they are not wide enough.
 However we keep our focus on depth and oversmoothing here.